azhar2205/azhar2205.github.io/_posts/2017-06-04-paddle-ball-dqlearn.md

 ## How it works (in context of paddle ball game)?
 While playing game each action taken in a state (move left, move right, don't move) impacts the total points obtained at the end of the game.
 The goal is given a state, select an action such that the future result is maximum.

-Lets repesent the game screen with a 2-D array.
+Lets represent the game screen with a 2-D array.
 The array elements wrt the position of the ball and the paddle are "1"s.
 Rest all values are "0"s.

 ![](https://azhar2205.github.io/img/2017-06-04-paddle-ball-dqlearn/01.png)